-The Nikon D5600 and the Nikon D750 are two digital cameras that were officially introduced, respectively, in November 2016 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame sensor.
-The D5600 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.
+The Nikon D5600 and the Nikon D750 are two digital cameras that were announced, respectively, in November 2016 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (D750) sensor.
+The D5600 has a resolution of 24 megapixels, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (32 percent) than the Nikon D5600.
 Moreover, the D750 is substantially heavier (61 percent) than the D5600.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.